 Increased Military Space Activity.
 One of the key force multipliers for the United States is its extensive array of space-based assets.
 Through its various satellite constellations, the U.S. military can track opponents, coordinate friendly forces, engage in precision strikes against enemy forces, and conduct battle-damage assessments so that its munitions are expended efficiently.

-Because the American military is expeditionary (i.e., its wars are fought far from the homeland), its reliance on space-based systems is greater than that of many other militaries.
+Because the American military is expeditionary-meaning that its wars are fought far from the homeland-its reliance on space-based systems is greater than that of many other militaries.
 Consequently, it requires global rather than regional reconnaissance, communications and data transmission, and meteorological information and support.
 At this point, only space-based systems can provide this sort of information on a real-time basis.
 No other country is capable of leveraging space as the U.S. does, and that is a major advantage.
 However, this heavy reliance on space systems is also a key American vulnerability.

-China fields an array of space capabilities, including its own BeiDou/Compass system of navigation and timing satellites, and has claimed a capacity to refuel satellites.31 It has four satellite launch centers.
+China fields an array of space capabilities, including its own BeiDou/Compass system of navigation and timing satellites, and has claimed a capacity to refuel satellites.37 It has four satellite launch centers.
 China's interest in space dominance includes not only accessing space, but also denying opponents the ability to do the same.
-As one Chinese assessment notes, space capabilities provided 70 percent of battlefield communications, over 80 percent of battlefield reconnaissance and surveillance, and 100 percent of meteorological information for American operations in Kosovo.
+As one Chinese assessment notes, space capabilities provided 70 percent of battlefield communications, more than 80 percent of battlefield reconnaissance and surveillance, and 100 percent of meteorological information for American operations in Kosovo.
 Moreover, 98 percent of precision munitions relied on space for guidance information.
-In fact, "[i]t may be said that America's victory in the Kosovo War could not [have been] achieved without fully exploiting space."32
+In fact, "[i]t may be said that America's victory in the Kosovo War could not [have been] achieved without fully exploiting space."38

-To this end, the PLA has been developing a range of anti-satellite capabilities that include both hard-kill and soft-kill systems.
-The former include direct-ascent kinetic-kill vehicles (DA-KKV) such as the system famously tested in 2007, but they also include more advanced systems that are believed to be capable of reaching targets in mid-Earth orbit and even geosynchronous orbit.33 The latter include anti-satellite lasers for either dazzling or blinding purposes.34 This is consistent with PLA doctrinal writings, which emphasize the need to control space in future conflicts.
-"Securing space dominance has already become the prerequisite for establishing information, air, and maritime dominance," says one Chinese teaching manual, "and will directly affect the course and outcome of wars."35
+To this end, the PLA has been developing a range of anti-satellite capabilities that include both hardkill and soft-kill systems.
+The former include direct-ascent kinetic-kill vehicles (DA-KKV) such as the system famously tested in 2007, but they also include more advanced systems that are believed to be capable of reaching targets in mid-Earth orbit and even geosynchronous orbit.39 The latter include anti-satellite lasers for either dazzling or blinding purposes.40 This is consistent with PLA doctrinal writings, which emphasize the need to control space in future conflicts.
+"Securing space dominance has already become the prerequisite for establishing information, air, and maritime dominance," says one Chinese teaching manual, "and will directly affect the course and outcome of wars."41 mode.42 Before it was finally brought under control, it had drifted through a portion of the geosynchronous belt, forcing other satellite owners to move their assets and juggle frequencies.
+A deliberate such attempt by China (or any other country) could prove far harder to handle, especially if conducted in conjunction with attacks by kinetic systems or directed-energy weapons.

 Soft-kill attacks need not come only from dedicated weapons, however.
-The case of Galaxy-15, a communications satellite owned by Intelsat Corporation, showed how a satellite could disrupt communications simply by always being in "switched on" mode.36 Before it was finally brought under control, it had drifted through a portion of the geosynchronous belt, forcing other satellite owners to move their assets and juggle frequencies.
-A deliberate such attempt by China (or any other country) could prove far harder to handle, especially if conducted in conjunction with attacks by kinetic systems or directed-energy weapons.
+The case of Galaxy-15, a communications satellite owned by Intelsat Corporation, showed how a satellite could disrupt communications simply by always being in "switched on"